nmfs-fish-tools/SSMSE/README.md

 ## An SSMSE example

-Suppose we want to look at 2 scenarios, one where Steepness (H) is specified correctly and one where it is specified incorrectly in an estimation model (EM):
+Suppose we want to look at how well we are able to achieve a specified management procedure under uncertainty in the operating model.
+We will look 2 scenarios, one where Steepness (H) is specified correctly and one where it is specified incorrectly in an estimation model (EM):

 1.  **H-ctl**: Cod operating model (H = 0.65) with correctly specified cod model EM (fixed H = 0.65)